JuMaoK/JuMaoK.github.io/_posts/2018-10-13-Binary-Search.md

 ---
 layout: post
 title: "Binary Search"
-description: "Binary Search using bisect modual"
 tags: [Algorithms]
 ---
+二分查找 by using bisect modual

 > A binary search divides a range of values into halves, and continues to narrow down the field of search until the unknown value is found.
 It is the classic example of a "divide and conquer" algorithm.
 >